Blog

 – Viral tests like RT-PCR and antigen tests are performed if the patient when has a current infection.

 – Antibody tests tell if the patients had a past infection.
-This test is not meant to diagnose a current infection.
+This COVID-19 test is not meant to diagnose a current infection.

 As we continue to face COVID-19, it is essential to get tested when you have symptoms or have been exposed to patients who have tested positive for COVID-19.